Cvoxalury/scenemaker/README.md

 # Scenemaker
-Scenemaker is an edited version of Valve's Faseposer.
+Scenemaker is an edited version of Valve's Faсeposer.

 It includes several bugfixes, some workflow adjustments, a bit of extra convenience.
 Nothing drastic, but it can make working on scenes a bit better.